 Possible Drawbacks: Netting may rip, so make sure the kind you use is good quality.
 This design requires a variety of hardware.
 The instructions are fairly complex, but well documented.

-Thanks to Lisa A. Pierson, DVM
+View the instructions Thanks to Lisa A. Pierson, DVM